dkrichards86/github-jobs/POSTMORTEM.md

 ### Perceived Strengths
 The greatest strength to this application is in the use of Promise based, async/await driven data retrieval.
-The intent was to make a fetch-like
+The intent was to make a fetch-like interface for JSONP.
+The use of JSONP prevented me from using a traditional fetch approach.
+The use of fetch is technically possible through `mode: no-cors`, but the response would be and opaque and practically unusable.
+By leveraging Promises, I was able to avoid a cumbersome callback pattern.

 ### Perceived Weaknesses
 There is a significant lack of unit testing on this project.
 I only wrote tests